-Following the passage of the Budget Reconciliation Act, referred to as the "One Big Beautiful Bill," the IRS Energy Efficient Home Improvement tax credit is set to end on December 31, 2025.
-Individuals purchasing qualifying outdoor wood and wood pellet furnaces for residential use can claim a 30% tax credit, with a yearly cap of $2,000, covering the full cost of purchase and installation, provided the system is installed before the deadline.
+Following the passage of the Budget Reconciliation Act, referred to as the "One Big Beautiful Bill," the IRS Energy Efficient Home Improvement tax credit expired on December 31, 2025.
+Individuals purchasing qualifying outdoor wood and wood pellet furnaces for residential use can claim a 30% tax credit, with a yearly cap of $2,000, covering the full cost of purchase and installation, provided the system was installed before the deadline.

 High-efficiency biomass heating products qualify for a tax credit under Section 25(C) of the Internal Revenue Code (“IRC” or “tax code”).
-This 30 percent tax credit – capped at $2,000 – is available for appliances installed on or after January 1, 2023.
-Central Boiler Classic Edge 360, 560, 760, 865, 960 HDX and Maxim M255 PE models qualify for the credit.
+This 30 percent tax credit – capped at $2,000 – is available for appliances installed on or after January 1, 2023 but on or before December 31, 2025.
+Central Boiler Classic Edge 360, 560, 760, 865, 960 HDX and Maxim M255 PE models qualifies for the credit.

-Homeowners that purchase and install a Classic Edge HDX or M255 PE model can claim the 30% tax credit, capped at $2,000, by using form 5695 when filing federal income taxes in the year the installation is completed.
+Homeowners that purchased and installed a Classic Edge HDX or M255 PE model can claim the 30% tax credit, capped at $2,000, by using form 5695 when filing federal income taxes in the year the installation is completed.

-Installation Date: To be eligible for the federal tax credit, install a qualifying Central Boiler outdoor furnace (currently the Classic Edge 360, 560, 760, 865 and 960, and the Maxim M255 PE are qualified) on or after January 1, 2023.
+Installation Date: To be eligible for the federal tax credit, install a qualifying Central Boiler outdoor furnace (currently the Classic Edge 360, 560, 760, 865 and 960, and the Maxim M255 PE are qualified) on or after January 1, 2023 but on or before December 31, 2025.
 The furnace must be claimed on the tax return year in which the installation is complete.

 Qualifying Outdoor Furnace Criteria: The outdoor furnace must be at least 75% efficient per the higher heating value (HHV) of the fuel.
 The Classic Edge 360, 560, 760, 865 and 960, and the Maxim M255 PE all meet this requirement.